-Your browser may require AdBlock to ask for permission to "read and change all your data on the websites you visit."
-Or, you may see a message like this when you install AdBlock: "AdBlock can read, modify, and transmit content from all web pages.
+When you install AdBlock for the first time, your browser may show you a notification like this: "AdBlock can read, modify, and transmit content from all web pages.
 This could include sensitive information like passwords, phone numbers, and credit cards."
-These warnings sound scary, and they're meant to be.
+Although the exact wording depends on which browser you use, the warnings all sound scary for a reason.
 You should be aware of what the extensions you install can do.

 "Read and change all the data on the websites you visit"

-- See every page you open.
-We need this permission so that AdBlock can work on any site and every page you visit.
+- See every page you open so that AdBlock can work on every page you visit.
+This also means that AdBlock knows the URL (Internet address) of every page you visit.

 This is your browser's way of asking for permission to send data about a page back to our servers, where some of AdBlock's functionality is hosted.

-That said, we want you to know that we do collect some information about your browser and AdBlock, not about you personally:
+All that said, we want you to know that we do collect some information about your browser and AdBlock, not about you personally.

 We get statistics from Google Analytics and the AdBlock extension that tell us, for example, the language your browser is set to and the country you're in.
 None of the information that we collect is personally identifiable.
 If you want to prevent us from seeing this information anyway, you can subscribe to the EasyPrivacy filter list in AdBlock's options.